starbeamjs/starbeam/workspace/docs/src/content/docs/library-authors/overview.md

 Avoid making app authors consume `@starbeam/service` directly.
 Framework adapters provide the app-facing service helpers where service support is available.
 Use the lower-level service package only for adapter-level or integration code.
+See [Services and app lifetime](/concepts/services/) for the app-facing concept.

 ### `@starbeam/core`